 Transcutaneous electrical nerve stimulation (TENS)

 TENS units use small electrodes a doctor places on the skin to send small electrical signals to stimulate nerves near the source of pain.

-When connected to a pulse generator via a thin wire, these electrodes stimulate the occipital nerve, which runs from the top of the spinal cord to the head.
+When connected to a pulse generator via a thin wire, electrodes stimulate the occipital nerve, which runs from the top of the spinal cord to the head.
 This therapy

 People can also try a form of physical therapy called sustained natural apophyseal glide (SNAG).
 SNAG involves using a towel to manipulate the areas of the neck that are causing painful symptoms.
 A physical therapist can teach a person how to do SNAG at home.